unepwcmc/ProtectedPlanet/docs/fdw_setup/prod.md

 -- Grant schema usage
 GRANT USAGE ON SCHEMA wdpa TO portal_ro_user;
 GRANT USAGE ON SCHEMA reference TO portal_ro_user;
+GRANT USAGE ON SCHEMA pame TO portal_ro_user;

--- Grant SELECT on ALL existing tables in wdpa schema GRANT SELECT ON ALL TABLES IN SCHEMA wdpa TO portal_ro_user;
+-- Grant SELECT on ALL existing tables in each schema GRANT SELECT ON ALL TABLES IN SCHEMA wdpa TO portal_ro_user;

--- Grant SELECT on ALL existing tables in reference schema GRANT SELECT ON ALL TABLES IN SCHEMA reference TO portal_ro_user;
+GRANT SELECT ON ALL TABLES IN SCHEMA reference TO portal_ro_user;
+GRANT SELECT ON ALL TABLES IN SCHEMA pame TO portal_ro_user;

 -- Ensure future tables are also accessible
 ALTER DEFAULT PRIVILEGES IN SCHEMA wdpa GRANT SELECT ON TABLES TO portal_ro_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA reference GRANT SELECT ON TABLES TO portal_ro_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA pame GRANT SELECT ON TABLES TO portal_ro_user;
 SQL
 ```